diffblue/gitlab/doc/user/analytics/ci_cd_analytics.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/357072) in GitLab 15.2

-The change failure rate chart shows information about the percentage of deployments that cause and incident in a production environment.
+The change failure rate chart shows information about the percentage of deployments that cause an incident in a production environment.
 This chart is available for groups and projects.

 Change failure rate is one of the four [DORA metrics](index.md#devops-research-and-assessment-dora-key-metrics) that DevOps teams use for measuring excellence in software delivery.